lgonzalezrouco/pti/microservices/README.md

 	docker run --name helloworld -d -p 8080:8080 helloworld:1.0

-Now check with if the microservice is running with (you cannot use the localhost address because your container is running within minikube):
+Now check if the microservice is running with (you cannot use the localhost address because your container is running within minikube):

 	curl $(minikube ip):8080